UPC-MAI-DL/UPC-MAI-DL.github.io/_pages/about.md

 <a name='overlap'></a>
 ### Overlap with other courses
-For some of the thematic blocks (specially the first one) there is a significant amount of overlap with other courses.
+For some of the thematic blocks there is a significant amount of overlap with other courses.
 However, this course is oriented towards practical aspects of deep learning.
 This means that theory is not given in thorough detail (as other courses may do), and that a significant amount of autonomous work is expected.

 <a name='evaluation'></a>
 ### Course Evaluation